Renderer

 Cleanup

-Always destroy the renderer when you finish to restore terminal state:
+Always destroy the renderer when you finish so you restore the terminal state:

 renderer.destroy()